Author's Note

 I nodded, dismissing him, and waited until the door clicked shut before turning back to the vault.

-Ra’maen’s orb awaited me there—an ordeal I could no longer postpone.
-The problem was, I had no idea how to face it.
-Suppressing a tempest of emotions I refused to name, I retrieved the leather pouch and emptied its contents into my palm.
+Ra’maen’s orb awaited me there, an ordeal I could no longer postpone.
+How to face it, though, I had no notion.
+I retrieved the leather pouch and emptied its contents into my palm.

-The or’dain’s awakening to this extent could mean only one thing.
+The or’dain’s awakening could mean only one thing.

 She was beginning to stir.